 Figure 1: Chinese local companies surrounding Air Liquide in the hydrogen energy value chain

 To further grasp the Air Liquide hydrogen supply chain strategy in China, its main three partnerships with local companies in China will be introduced.

 1. Foundation of the joint venture, Air Liquide Houpu

-On April 25, 2019, with Houpu Clean Energy, the company established Air Liquide Houpu Hydrogen Equipment (Shareholding ration: Air Liquide51%, Houpu: 49%).
+On April 25, 2019, working with Houpu Clean Energy, Air Liquide Houpu Hydrogen Equipment was established (Shareholding ration: Air Liquide51%, Houpu: 49%).
 This joint venture will leverage the strengths of the two companies, Air Liquide’s expertise and know-how in hydrogen stations and Houpu’s experience and leadership in the field of natural gas stations as well as its domestic production capabilities of equipment such as dispensers, so that it will deploy hydrogen stations in China and will manufacture and supply dispensers and other devices in China that utilize Air Liquide technology.

 The short-term objective of this partnership for Air Liquide is to gain a share in hydrogen production equipment by manufacturing equipment in China with its cheaper cost.
 Also, recently, Air Liquide Houpu completed its first hydrogen station in Zhejiang Province on October 16th, 2019, which will accelerate the entry of Air Liquide into the hydrogen station business.

 Photo 2: Air Liquide Houpu's first integrated hydrogen station in in Jiashan Jiadong, Zhejiang Province